GiulioAppetito/ComicsWorld/Deliverables/ProcessControlChart/README.md

 Run this command in the folder of the github project:
 (in our case: C:\..\ComicsWorld)

-git log > Deliverables\report.txt
+git log > report.txt

-Then, run the script located in the folder of the "report.txt" file.
+Then, run the script located in the same folder of the "report.txt" file.
 (python script.py)

 You will now have generated a "report.csv" file, containing two sheets: